 Good to know for the best experience

-- Between 10 am and 6 pm, Icehotel is open to the public.
-Day visitors and guests have access to see all the rooms, except reserved Deluxe Suites, and join a guided tour.
+- During the day Icehotel is open to the public.
+Day visitors and guests have access to see all the rooms, except reserved Deluxe Suites, and in winter there are guided tours daily.
 This means overnight guests get their rooms at 6 pm and wake-up call is around 7:30 am when staying in an Ice suite.

 - Check-in and out for warm rooms is at 3 pm and 11 am.

 - All rooms in Icehotel Winter have curtain doors, while the Art and Deluxe Suites in Icehotel 365 all have doors.

 - The beds in the cold rooms have a bedframe made of ice, slatted bed base with mattress, reindeer skins and pillows.

 - There are no bathrooms (except the Deluxe Suites) or storage in the Ice suites.
-These facilities are housed in a heated service building, the Riverside Lobby, where you also keep your belongings during the night.
+These facilities are housed in a heated service building, where you also keep your belongings during the night.
 The service desk is staffed 24 hours.